haosulab/SAPIEN/docs/source/tutorial/basic/index.rst

 Basic
 ===================================================================

-This tutorial focuses on the basic usage of SAPIEN Python Api.
+This tutorial focuses on the basic usage of SAPIEN Python APIs.

 .. toctree::

-   minimal
-   render
-   gym
+   hello_world
+   create_actors
+   physics
+   create_articulations